 For many Sheltie owners, the decision is already made for them.
 Rescue Shelties are often fixed before re-homing to prevent overpopulation.
-And breeders often insist on contract that says you must spay/neuter your new puppy within a certain timeframe.
+Meanwhile, breeders often insist on contract that says you must spay/neuter your new puppy within a certain timeframe.
 In both cases, this is a responsible measure to ensure no more unwanted dogs are created in a world where millions of pets are euthanized every year.

 Professional breeders dedicate a huge amount of time to creating healthy lines to breed from.
 They are engaged in numerous shows to identify champions (the best examples of their breed) from which to create the next generation.
 They do genetic testing to isolate potential health problems.
 They also score their dogs for temperament, physical appearance, and other attributes.
 Their goal is to selectively breed the very best example of the Sheltie dog we have come to love so dearly.

 In contrast, unethical breeding comes in the form of backyard breeding, pet breeding, and profit-driven puppy mills.
 This kind of mating is done for the wrong reasons altogether.
 Whether you just think it would be cute to have a litter of puppies (which you then have to give up), or whether you think there's any profit in it (there isn't, after vaccinations), the reality is you are adding to the overpopulation problem.